ewancarr/NEWS2-COVID-19/README.md

 The file [`replicate.py`](replicate.py) will fit a series of models using pre-trained models.
 Specifically, it:

-1. Imports a CSV file containing the required features and outcome (`validation.csv`).
+1. Imports a CSV file containing the required features and outcome.
 2. For each feature set, it loads a pre-trained model (see [here][training/trained_models]) and tests this on the new data.